Our Sponsors

 • H •

-height English reaches the height (not heighth!) of absurdity when it spells "height" and "width" so differently.
-But that is its prerogative.
+height English reaches the height (not heighth!) of absurdity when it spells "height" and "width" so differently—and ignores the I-before-E rule.

 Spelling Memory Medicine